 As your business moves into the cloud, compliance regulations must be your top priority.

 An extremely important compliance regulation today is the Health Insurance Portability and Accountability Act (HIPAA).

 What is HIPAA?
-If you fall under HIPAA compliance and use Google G Suite, is G Suite HIPAA compliant?
-What about G Suite services like Gmail, Calendar, Keep, Hangouts, Vault, and others?
+If you fall under HIPAA compliance and use Google Workspace, is Google Workspace HIPAA compliant?
+What about Google Workspace services like Gmail, Calendar, Keep, Hangouts, Vault, and others?

 Table of Contents